Trolling Motor Battery Guide — Lithium vs AGM vs Lead Acid for 2026

 Lithium vs AGM vs Lead Acid — Quick Decision Table

 Before anything else, here’s the side-by-side.
-These numbers are based on published specs and what I’ve personally verified across my own batteries and talking with other anglers at my local ramp.
+These numbers come from published specs and what I’ve personally verified across my own batteries — plus a lot of ramp conversations with other anglers who’ve made the same mistakes I did.

-The usable capacity column is the one most people miss.
-A flooded lead acid battery rated at 100Ah doesn’t give you 100Ah.
-Drain it below 50% regularly and you’ll kill it in a season.
-Lithium gives you nearly the full rated capacity on every discharge.
-That means a 100Ah lithium battery genuinely replaces a 150–200Ah lead acid setup in practice.
+Look at that usable capacity column — it’s the one most people gloss right over.
+A flooded lead acid battery rated at 100Ah doesn’t actually give you 100Ah.
+Drain it below 50% regularly and you’ll kill it inside a season.
+Lithium, on the other hand, gives you nearly the full rated capacity on every single discharge.
+A 100Ah lithium battery genuinely replaces a 150–200Ah lead acid setup in practice.
+That’s what makes the capacity comparison so endearing to us anglers who’ve been hauling around oversized battery banks for years.

 When Lithium Is Worth the Price

-Probably should have opened with this section, honestly — because the upfront price of lithium is the reason most people talk themselves out of it and end up buying a third AGM instead.
+Probably should have opened with this section, honestly — the upfront sticker shock on lithium is exactly why most people talk themselves out of it and end up buying a third AGM instead.

 Here’s the math I actually ran before I pulled the trigger on a Dakota Lithium 100Ah last spring.